Fast Stories...from Kid Coma

-Fast Stories...from Kid Coma is the debut studio album by the American rock band Truly, released in 1995.
-The album was put out by Capitol Records' Revolution imprint, while the vinyl edition was handled by Sub Pop.
+Fast Stories...from Kid Coma is the debut studio album by the American rock band Truly, released in 1995 through Capitol Records imprint Revolution.
+The vinyl edition was handled by Sub Pop.
 Truly later released a 2020 remaster of the album on their Bandcamp page with the track "Aliens on Alcohol" being restored to the track listing.

 Concept

 Fast Stories...from Kid Coma is loosely a concept album, about a comatose kid "reliving a past summer of grandeur."

-Critical reception
+Release and reception

+Fast Stories...from Kid Coma was released in the United States through Capitol/Revolution on June 20, 1995.
+The album was released in Europe by Parlophone Records in February 1996, following criticism from Kerrang! over its lack of availability in the UK in November 1995.

+The Las Vegas Review-Journal wrote that the album "mixes hard rock with the atmospheric early '70s psychedelia of Pink Floyd."
+MTV called it "the great psychedelic hard rock rush of the year."
+Trouser Press wrote: "Heavy but never bludgeoning, melodic but never cheesy, excessive but never ridiculous, Fast Stories is an extended trip into several of rock’s outer dimensions."

 The Encyclopedia of Popular Music called the album "a hard-hitting, insistent record that occasionally overreached in its attempts to distance itself from its contemporaries."
-Trouser Press wrote: "Heavy but never bludgeoning, melodic but never cheesy, excessive but never ridiculous, Fast Stories is an extended trip into several of rock’s outer dimensions."
-Loudwire ranked the album at twenty-sixth in their list of "The 30 Best Grunge Albums of All Time."
+Loudwire ranked the album at twenty-sixth in their list of "The 30 Best Grunge Albums of All Time".
 Kerrang! wrote that Fast Stories...from Kid Coma "remains a genuinely vital album, and quite possibly the [grunge] genre’s swan song."
-Louder Sound named the album in their list of "10 obscure but absolutely essential grunge albums."
-MTV called it "the great psychedelic hard rock rush of the year."
+Louder Sound named the album in their list of "10 obscure but absolutely essential grunge albums".